RedBeardLab/zeeSQL-doc/docs/references.md

 This command is useful to:

 1. Create backups of databases
-2. Load data from a slow, disk based, databases into a fast in-memory one
+2. Load data from slow, disk-based, databases into a fast in-memory one
-3. To persist data from a in-memory database into a disk based database
+3. To persist data from an in-memory database into a disk-based database
 4. Initialize a database with a predefined status

-Usually the destination database is an empty database just created, while the source one is a databases where we have been working for a while.
+Usually, the destination database is an empty database just created, while the source one is a database where we have been working for a while.

 This command use the [backup API][backup_api] of sqlite.

-**Complexity**: The complexity is linear on the number of page (dimension) of the source database, beware it can be "slow" if the source database is big, during the copy the `source` database is busy and it cannot serve other queries.
+**Complexity**: The complexity is linear on the number of pages (dimension) of the source database, beware it can be "slow" if the source database is big, during the copy the `source` database is busy and it cannot serve other queries.

 **Example**: